coredns/coredns.io/content/plugins/etcd.md

   * a single argument that is the CA PEM file, if the server cert is not signed by a system CA and no client cert is needed
   * two arguments - path to cert PEM file, the path to private key PEM file - if the server certificate is signed by a system-installed CA and a client certificate is needed
   * three arguments - path to cert PEM file, path to client private key PEM file, path to CA PEM file - if the server certificate is not signed by a system-installed CA and client certificate is needed
-* `debug` allows for debug queries.
-Prefix the name with `o-o.debug.` to retrieve extra information in the additional section of the reply in the form of TXT records.

 ## Examples